In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 Why are ARNs Important?

-ARNs has the following key use cases.
+ARNs have the following key use cases.

 - They are used in IAM policies for granting restricted granular access to resources.
 One example is to allow a specific IAM user to access only specific ec2 instances.